 These assessments are performed at the end of the fall semester on eligible employees to collect pre-program or baseline data.
 In the spring semester, seniors enroll in EXSC 737: Exercise Prescription and Leadership, which guides their decision making for exercise prescription and programming for their employee clients.

 Physical fitness assessments are conducted at the end of the spring semester to inform students and their employee clients on client progress and program efficacy.
 In the spring semester, Clients are expected to meet with their student exercise physiologist at least 1-2 times per week and will be prescribed at least 3-5 days of physical activity depending on individual medical and fitness histories and goals.
 Individuals who are passionate about improving their physical health are strongly encouraged to apply!

 Availability in the program is on a first come, first served basis, although priority is given to first-time applicants.
 Applications for the program will be accepted starting on the August 15th prior to the academic year.

-The UNH EFP originated in 1988.
+The UNH EFC originated in 1988.
 The UNH President’s Office designated start-up funds to the (then) Department of Physical Education’s Exercise Physiology Faculty to establish an exercise testing and training facility, which would be made available to interested benefits-eligible, apparently healthy faculty and staff.
-Equipment for testing and training was purchased and a graduate student was hired to run the day-to-day operations of the program.
+The Department purchased equipment for testing and training and hired a graduate student to run the program's day-to-day operations.
 The initial call for participants went out to all eligible faculty and staff.
-The response was overwhelming with over 250 respondents.
+The response was overwhelming, with over 250 respondents.
 A lottery was held to select 100 participants.
 Since 1988, approximately 100 new participants have been tested annually.
-In 1995, the program was moved to the Field House Balcony where it currently resides.
+In 1995, the program was moved to the Field House Balcony, where it currently resides.
 To date, over 2,200 UNH faculty and staff have been tested and have used the facility on a regular basis.